FerretedHeart/ProgrammingNotes/React/function-components.md

 # Stateless Functional Components

+A React component is a function that returns React elements.

 We can define components as JS functions - *function components* rather than class components.
 They are more concise than class components.

+Function  names, like classes, need to be written in Pascal case which is similar to camelCase except that the first letter is capilized as well.

 ```react
 // A component class written in the usual way: